Stein v Blake: Facts

 Mr Stein was declared bankrupt by court order on 16 July 1990.
 At that time he was the recipient of legal aid, and was in litigation with Mr Blake.
 Mr Stein was suing for breach of contract, and Mr Blake had various counterclaims, including claims under costs orders which Lord Hoffman described "indisputable".
 Mr Stein's trustee in bankruptcy executed a deed of assignment on 4 April 1991 under which he assigned the benefit of those claims back to Mr Stein in return for 49% of the net proceeds.
 Mr Stein once again obtained legal aid in relation to those claims, and Mr Blake brought this action to have the proceedings dismissed on the ground that the effect of the statutory set-off under section 323 meant that the claims could not validly be assigned.

 In the Court of Appeal, where Millett LJ had given the lead judgment, it had been held that the operation of insolvency set-off was procedural.
 Accordingly, because the assignment had taken place before an account had been taken, the full amount of the claim had been assigned without any deduction for set-off.
-Against this decision Mr Blake appealed.
+Mr Blake appealed against this decision.